biotoolbox/pam/README.md

 ### Parameters
 - **data**: A `data.table` containing the input data from `read_dual_pam_data`.
-- **etr_type**: A character string specifying the column name of the response variable (in this case: ETR I) to be used in the model.
 - **a_start_value**: Numeric.
 The starting value for the parameter $$a$$ in the model.
 Defaults to `a_start_values_eilers_peeters_default`.
 - **b_start_value**: Numeric.
 The starting value for the parameter $$b$$ in the model.
 Defaults to `b_start_values_eilers_peeters_default`.
 - **c_start_value**: Numeric.
 The starting value for the parameter $$c$$ in the model.
 Defaults to `c_start_values_eilers_peeters_default`.